 BIO

 Ric Esther Bienstock is an acclaimed Emmy Award-winning Canadian filmmaker best known for her investigative documentaries.
 From sex trafficking to the human organ trade, from corruption in the world of Boxing to Ebola, Bienstock’s hallmark is gaining unprecedented access to major international stories.
-Her films have screened at over 80 international festivals and have aired on networks around the globe.
+Her films and series, including Enslaved: The Lost History of the Transatlantic Slave Trade, The Accountant of Auschwitz, Tales From the Organ Trade, Sex Slaves (aka The Real Sex Traffic), Ebola: Inside an Outbreak (aka The Plague Fighters), Boxing: In and Out of the Ring, Penn & Teller’s Magic and Mystery Tour and Ms. Conceptions, have screened at over 80 international festivals and she has produced and directed for most major broadcasters around the world.

+In 2024 Bienstock received the U.S. Emmy Silver Circle Honour, awarded “to honor those who have made significant and impactful contributions to the industry.”
 In 2020 Bienstock was appointed an Officer of the Order of Canada for “her commitment to raising awareness of global events and conflicts through film”.
 This is Canada’s highest civilian honour.
 In February 2015, she was awarded the Gordon Sinclair Award for Broadcast Journalism.
-This Award is presented to a Broadcast Journalist for an exceptional body of work and a significant contribution to the international profile of Canadian television journalism.
-Bienstock is the ONLY female independent producer to ever receive this award.
+This award is presented to a broadcast journalist for an exceptional body of work and a significant contribution to the international profile of Canadian television journalism.

 In 2014, Bienstock was selected by a jury of journalists specializing in the arts, culture and entertainment to be honoured at the Toronto International Film Festival with the Birks Diamond Tribute to the Year’s Women in Film as one of Canada’s leading women filmmakers.

-Bienstock most recently completed producing, executive producing and directing a 6-part documentary series entitled Enslaved: The Lost History of the Transatlantic Slave Trade featuring and executive produced by actor and human rights activist Samuel L. Jackson.
+Bienstock most recently completed producing, executive producing and directing segments of a 6-part documentary series (4 parts for BBC) entitled Enslaved: The Lost History of the Transatlantic Slave Trade, featuring and executive produced by actor and human rights activist Samuel L. Jackson.
 The series won the inaugural Buzzie Award for Best History Program from the World Congress of Science and Factual Producers.
-The series was nominated for 2 NAACP awards and garnered 3 Canadian Screen Awards.
+The series was nominated for 2 NAACP awards and garnered three Canadian Screen Awards including Best History Program.

 Bienstock produced the critically acclaimed The Accountant of Auschwitz, which premiered at Hot Docs Film Festival in 2018 and was voted #1 Audience Favourite in its program section and #2 Audience Favourite overall.
+The film garnered four Canadian Screen Awards including Best History Program.
 It was released theatrically across Canada to rave reviews and record-breaking box-office numbers.
-The film was chosen by Telefilm to be part of a select group of films screening across the US and UK under the “Canada Now” banner.
+The film was chosen by Telefilm to be part of a select group of films screening across the US and UK under the “Canada Now” banner and was featured internationally on Netflix.

-Her most feature length documentary, Tales From the Organ Trade, tackles the international black market trade in human organs.
-Narrated by David Cronenberg, the film was produced for HBO in the U.S. and Shaw Media and Canal D in Canada.
-The film screened at over 40 festivals and garnered 14 awards including the prestigious Edward R. Murrow Award, the Scripps Howard Award for International Coverage of a story, the Norman Bethune Award for international Health Reporting from the Canadian Medical Association, 4 Canadian Screen Awards including the Donald Brittain Award for Best Social/Political Film, the Canadian Association of Journalists Broadcast Feature Award and 2 Amnesty International Awards.
-Bienstock also received 2 Emmy Award nominations – for Outstanding Investigative Journalism and Outstanding Writing.
+Her feature length documentary, Tales From the Organ Trade, tackles the international black-market trade in human organs.
+Narrated by David Cronenberg, the film was produced for HBO (U.S.) and Shaw Media and Canal D in Canada.
+The film screened at over 40 festivals and garnered thirteen awards including the prestigious Edward R. Murrow Award, the Scripps Howard Award for International Coverage of a story, four Canadian Screen Awards including the Donald Brittain Award for Best Social/Political Film, the Canadian Association of Journalists Broadcast Feature Award and 2 Amnesty International Awards.
+Bienstock also received two Emmy Award nominations – for Outstanding Investigative Journalism and Outstanding Writing.

 Her work has garnered numerous awards including a U.S. Emmy for Outstanding Investigative Journalism, two Edward R. Murrow Awards, a Dupont-Columbia University Award for Excellence in Broadcast Journalism, a British Broadcast Award for Best Documentary, a Royal Television Society Award, a nomination for a British Academy Award (BAFTA), two HOT DOCS Awards, twoGemini Awards, a Genie, a Cable Ace Award, two Gold Hugos from the Chicago Film Festival, two Cine Golden Eagles, a Distinguished Documentary Achievement Award from the IDA in Los Angeles, a Gracie Award for Outstanding Documentary, 3 Gold World Medals from the New York Festivals, the Grand Prix at the Nyon International Film Festival in Switzerland and two Overseas Press Club of America Awards for her investigative documentaries.